newrelic/deployment-marker-action/README.md

 It is important to note this will create a `ChangeTrackingEvent` event instead of a `Deployment` event and is a paid feature, billed per event rather than by data volume (per GB).

 The `command_type` must be set to `change-tracking` to enable this functionality.
 Please refer below example for more details and its usage.
+For more details on change tracking event mutation, please refer to our [docs](https://docs.newrelic.com/docs/change-tracking/change-tracking-events/#change-tracking-event-mutation)

 ## Inputs